AstreaTSS/PYTHIAWebsite/docs/index.md

   ![Ultimate Investigator's Banner](assets/ui_banner.jpg)
 </figure>

-Ultimate Investigator is a bot meant to help out investigations with Danganronpa roleplays.
+Ultimate Investigator is a bot meant to help out investigations with Danganronpa/Killing Game roleplays.
 More specifically, this helps out with "typical" investigations: investigations where users are expected to find key words to get Truth Bullets.

 For example, moderators can: